amisstea/operator-pipelines-poc/README.md

    problem.

 ## Outstanding PoC Work
-1. Triggering a `PipelineRun` from a local development machine.
-This is needed to show feasibility of a partner running the validate, build and test-like tasks of the demo pipeline against an arbitrary bundle source directory.
-2. Find a workaround to split-joining with conditional branches
+1. Find a workaround to split-joining with conditional branches